-“I can’t thank you enough for all the good work and book you have done and written and continue to do in the service of peace, leadership and the human family.
+“I can’t thank you enough for all the good work you have done, the books you have written and all you continue to do in the service of peace, leadership and the human family.
 I came upon this verse for you from Psalm 40:7-10.
 ‘Then I said, Here I am, I have come.
 It is written about me in the scroll.
 I desire to do your will, O my God; your law is written within my heart.
 I proclaim righteousness in the great assembly; I do not seal my lips, as you know, O Lord.
 I do not hide your righteousness in my heart.
 I speak of your faithfulness and salvation.
 I do not conceal your love and your truth from the great assembly.’
 Your light shines so brightly, Virginia, and you have helped feed many other people’s flames as well.
 May the blessings keep showering down upon your soul and the world.” – Brooke Bishara Belcher, Reconciliation Leader and Former Teacher, Bancroft School, Mountain View, California

 “This spiritual memoir by Virginia Swain is a gift to the reader.
 It is beautifully written.
 The candor she shares of her personal journey is filled with insights that support each of us in exploring our own unique paths.
 At the conclusion of each chapter is a question that reflects what she has written but more importantly, draws the reader to deeper reflection.
 It is a book to read, enjoy, and reread with many useful resources listed at the conclusion.” – Jane Cutting, Interfaith Activist, Charlton, MA

 “Virginia Swain is more than an amazing author and teacher.
 She is a world leader, a peace-maker whose words can activate the same visions and qualities within others’ hearts.
 Just as she rose like a Phoenix, her story can help us all do the same.” – Cyndi Dale, author of over 20 books, including The Subtle Body series, Minneapolis, Minnesota